 The Provider agrees to comply with 7 AAC 81.120, Confidentiality and 7 AAC 81.150, Reports, and other applicable state or federal law regarding the submission of information, including the provisions of Section VI of this Agreement.
 The Provider agrees to submit any reporting information required under this Agreement and to make available information deemed necessary by DHSS to evaluate the efficacy of service delivery or compliance with applicable state or federal statutes or regulations.
-Providers should refer to the BCHC Provider Manual (Attachment 1) for samples and additional information regarding the Annual Screening Data Collection Form, Breast Cancer Evaluation & Data Collection Form, and the Cervical Cancer Diagnostic Evaluation & Data Collection Form, are accessed through the BCHC web-based data system.
-Providers will be given access to the web-based data system once a fully executed Provider Agreement is in place.

-The Provider agrees to provide state officials and their representative's access to facilities, systems, books and records, for the purpose of monitoring compliance with this Agreement and evaluating services provided under this Agreement.
+The Provider agrees to provide state officials and their representatives access to facilities, systems, books and records, for the purpose of monitoring compliance with this Agreement and evaluating services provided under this Agreement.